Whipped Ricotta & Spinach Stuffed Shells

 When deciding what sauce to pair with these whipped ricotta and spinach stuffed shells, I chose Alfredo.
 The parmesan cheese, cream, and butter taste so good with the pasta and filling.
 However, you can use any sauce you like.
 A simple red sauce or Bolognese would taste great too.
 So, feel free to get creative.

-One additional thing I wanted to mention, is that I ended up with 6-7 shells leftover.
+One additional thing I wanted to mention, is that I ended up with 5-6 shells leftover.
 I recommend still boiling the entire box because sometimes the shells tear when they cook.
-This way you will have a few extra shells to use in case any are damaged or broken.
+One box makes about 35 cooked pasta shells.
+This way, you will have a few extra shells to use in case any are damaged or broken.

 Store your shells in an airtight container in the refrigerator for up to 3-4 days.
 If you are freezing the shells, consider baking them in a foil container so you can simply cover the entire dish once it cools and freeze it.